tencentyun/intlcloud-documents/product_new/中间件产品中心/消息队列Ckafka/扩展阅读/CKafka 常用参数配置指南_intl_en.md

 # Timeout period for the client to send a request to the broker cannot be smaller than the replica.lag.time.max.ms configured for the broker.
 Current value is 10,000 ms.
 request.timeout.ms=30000

 # Number of retries upon request error.
-When retries is greater than 0 and max.in.flight.requests.per.connection is greater than 1, the data may become out of order.
-If strict ordering is necessary, we recommend setting this value to 0.
+We recommend setting the value to be larger than 0 to ensure minimal message loss when retrying.
 retries=0

 # Time between when a request fails and the next time the request is retried.